saketadhau/academic-kickstart/content/author/admin/_index.md

 +++

-Saket Adhau is currently pursuing Master of Technology (M.Tech) degree in Instrumentation and Control Engineering with specialization in Biomedical Instrumentation, at College of Engineering, Pune.
-He is associated with the  <a href="http://www.coepembeddedlab.com/">Embedded Systems Lab</a> working under the guidance of Dr. D. N. Sonawane.
-He is mostly interested in Machine learning approach for the MPC and implementation of  Model Predictive Control on embedded platforms .
-He received his Bachelor's degree in Instrumentation and Control Engineering from Government College of Engineering and Research, Avasari, Pune in 2017.
+I am currently pursuing Master of Technology (M.Tech) degree in Instrumentation and Control Engineering with specialization in Biomedical Instrumentation, at College of Engineering, Pune.
+I am associated with the  <a href="http://www.coepembeddedlab.com/">Embedded Systems Lab</a> working under the guidance of <a href="http://scholar.google.co.in/citations?user=sKwGRiYAAAAJ&hl=en">Dr. D. N. Sonawane.</a>  My research interests includes Machine learning approach for the MPC and implementation of  Model Predictive Control on embedded platforms .